-My name is Kate.
 My first overseas journey took place when I was 6.
 I was put on a plane to Queens, New York for a 2-month summer camp where I first experienced what is now termed “cultural shock”.
 I remember crying on the phone everyday and refusing to swim at the school pool because I didn’t want to shower with everyone in the locker room with no curtains.
 It was funny to look back, because at the end I eventually opened up, made American (kid) friends and became a braver person.

 After I turned 18, I bought return tickets to Okinawa, Japan after finding a host on Couchsurfing.
 It was my first solo trip abroad and I was inexperienced.
 My Japanese was broken (still broken) and my backpack was over-packed.
 But I was enlightened by the experience as I felt freedom and got in touch with my own curiosity.
 Then going on exchange became the biggest plan of my university life.
 In Sheffield, England, I started my 7-month in Europe of exchange studies, French summer school, visits to my Flatduck friends and travels.

 I always carry with me a small notebook, a pen and an instant camera when I travel.
 To write and to capture are the ways I record with authenticity and sincerity my journeys and feelings, memories and experiences, and a way to reflect on my place in the world.
 Like my many predecessors who sailed from China to Central Asia, or from Europe to the “New World”, what I write is an account of what it is like for me to be in a foreign place, not a list of the top ten things to do in a city.
 If you travel to explore and experience but not only to check things off your list – I hope you will like my blog with a pinch of salt (because I am often sarcastic).